Weilando/grimm_bert/README.md

 - Models and tokenizers: [model_cache](/model_cache)
 - Corpora: [data/corpus_cache](/data/corpus_cache)
 - Word vector matrix and raw `id_map` per corpus: user defined result location

+## System Requirements

+The calculation of word vectors is the only part that benefits from multiple CPU cores.
+As the first pipeline run caches the word vectors for reuse, further runs do not need multiple cores.
+For most corpora and setups, 8GB RAM is sufficient.
+We recommend 16-24GB RAM for SemCor and 64GB RAM for Shakespeare.

+Pipeline runs with known sense counts only consider tokens that do have sense tags.
+This optimization reduces run time and memory footprint during the clustering phase.

 ## Tests